For more than 20 years, 100 Women in Finance has been working to effect change in the ﬁnance industry.

 A simple idea became a powerful mission, and rippled through the industry – drawing members from hedge funds, but also alternative investments more broadly as well as the wider ﬁnance industry.
 From the beginning, the 100 Women in Finance model has been practitioner- and member-driven.
-With a small staﬀ and volunteer board, the organization boasts 450 active volunteers who implement the mission across 21 locations.
+With a small staﬀ and volunteer board, the organization boasts more than 500 active volunteers who implement the mission across 32 locations.

-Through our initiatives, we have built a powerful network of professionals, raised more than $40 million for nonproﬁt organizations aligned with our mission, and held more than 600 educational events.
+Through our initiatives, we have built a powerful network of professionals, raised $55 million + (gross) for nonproﬁt organizations aligned with our mission, and held over 1,000 educational events.

 Today, we are 100 Women in Finance: empowering women with a network, resources and knowledge to find their personal path to success.